Azure/PSRule.Rules.Azure/docs/en/rules/module.md

 Name | Synopsis | Severity
 ---- | -------- | --------
-[Azure.ACR.MinSku](Azure.ACR.MinSku.md) | ACR should use the Premium or Standard SKU for production deployments. | Important [Azure.APIM.CertificateExpiry](Azure.APIM.CertificateExpiry.md) | Renew certificates used for custom domain bindings. | Important
+[Azure.APIM.CertificateExpiry](Azure.APIM.CertificateExpiry.md) | Renew certificates used for custom domain bindings. | Important
 [Azure.AppConfig.SKU](Azure.AppConfig.SKU.md) | App Configuration should use a minimum size of Standard. | Important [Azure.AppGw.MinSku](Azure.AppGw.MinSku.md) | Application Gateway should use a minimum instance size of Medium. | Important